At a Glance

 ✨Show Your Passion for Social Work

-Make sure to express your genuine passion for improving the lives of children and families during the interview.
+Make sure to express your genuine passion for improving the lives of children and families.
 Share personal experiences or motivations that led you to pursue a career in social work, as this will resonate with the interviewers.

 ✨Understand the ASYE Programme

 Familiarise yourself with the Assessed and Supported Year in Employment (ASYE) programme.
-Be prepared to discuss how you believe this structured support will help you transition into your role and how you can contribute to its success.
+Be prepared to discuss how this structured support can help you transition into your role and how you plan to make the most of it.

 ✨Demonstrate Your Organisational Skills

-Since the role involves managing a caseload, be ready to provide examples of how you've effectively organised your time and tasks in previous experiences.
-Highlight any relevant skills that showcase your ability to work under pressure.
+Since the role involves managing a caseload, be ready to provide examples of how you've successfully organised tasks or projects in the past.
+Highlight any experience you have working under pressure and how you prioritised effectively.

 ✨Ask Insightful Questions

 Prepare thoughtful questions about the team culture, mentoring opportunities, and ongoing training.
-This shows your interest in the role and helps you gauge if the environment aligns with your values and career goals.
+This shows your interest in the role and helps you gauge if the organisation aligns with your values and career goals.